Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 This geology, along with existing information from previous research on the area in which we are working, gives us confidence we will not impact local water resources.

-We are establishing a network of shallow and deep aquifer monitoring bores around our project area.
+We have established a network of shallow and deep aquifer monitoring bores around our project area.
 Data from these wells will give the community added confidence our work is not impacting the aquifers.
 Water quality and water level data from these wells can be accessed by the community via Santos’ water portal.

 Explore further: Santos Water Portal